HIT REIT Files for Chapter 11 Bankruptcy Protection

-Hospitality Investors Trust, Inc. (“HIT REIT”) is a publicly registered non-traded real estate investment trust which owns a diversified portfolio of “strategically-located hotel properties throughout North America within the select service and full-service markets of the hospitality sector,” according to its website.
+Hospitality Investors Trust, Inc., formerly known as ARC Hosplitality Trust Inc., (“HIT REIT”) is a publicly registered non-traded real estate investment trust which owns a diversified portfolio of “strategically-located hotel properties throughout North America within the select service and full-service markets of the hospitality sector,” according to its website.

 Last April we reported that the REIT entered into forbearance agreements with the lenders under certain of its mortgage and mezzanine indebtedness.